perfomatix/modtools-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Installation instructions

+Clone the project andrun  `npm install` command to install all dependencies